 I think it’s fair to say, that she is the best ‘girlfriend’ I’ve had for 25 years, even if we never lived or slept together.
 She was so much fun to be with, even in her late seventies – intelligent and funny, fair and broadminded and cultured.
 Never, ever did she complain, wail or lament anything, even if she certainly had her share of burdens to carry.

-Being of distinguished family (her grandmother was born on the perhaps prettiest castle-like country house in all of Sealand) she claims in her youth to have been invited (three times!) by the (now deceased) Queen-mother to apply for the position as nanny for the Princess that is now our Queen.
+Being of distinguished family (a grandmother was born on the perhaps prettiest castle-like country house in all of Sealand and a grandfather was ‘vice-govenor'(?) in the then Danish West-Indies) she claims in her youth to have been invited (three times, no less) by the (now deceased) Queen-mother to apply for the position as nanny for the Princess that is now our Queen.

-I dare say they couldn’t have got a better person for the job; but she declined on account, she says, she was afraid not to become married!
+They could hardly have got a better person for the job; but she declined on account, she says, she was afraid not to become married!
+She is educated as a sculptor at the Royal Academy of Arts.

 She said yesterday she was glad I called her; frankly I’ve got the impression she now prefers me to not visit her too often – too much trouble – but rather to call.

 However my call to W. didn’t fare so well.
 He picked up the receiver, all right, but obviously couldn’t hear me talking.
-As we until recently were rather close friends for almost two decades, ofcourse I’m a bit worried, whence I’ve tried to contact his family pr. email – approx. like this:
+As we until recently were rather close friends – and for almost two decades – ofcourse I’m a bit worried, whence I’ve tried to contact his family pr. email – approx. like this:

 I’ve tried to telephone your father a few times recently.
 But to no avail, even if he does pick up the receiver.
 He tries to say something, but obviously cannot hear me talking, much less understand me.